pcdavies/CloudNativeMicroservicesDevOps/workshops/microservices-devops/OracleCode.md

 ### **Step 1**: Getting your Trial Account

 - If you do not have a trail account please click on this URL [cloud.oracle.com/tryit](http://cloud.oracle.com/tryit&intcmp=DeveloperInnovation-HOL-11NOV17), and complete all the required steps to get your free Oracle Cloud Trial Account.
 - You will need to wait until you receive the following email before proceeding to the next step.
 ![](images/oraclecode/code_9.png)
+_Please note that this email may arrive in your spam or promotions folder pending your email settings._

 ## _Record Information, Configure Storage and Connect to the Cloud_